jychuah/l7benford/README.md

 docker-compose -f ./docker-compose.dev.yml up
 ```

-Then browse to [`http://localhost:8050`](http://localhost:8050).
+Then browse to [`http://localhost:8080`](http://localhost:8080).
 Yarn will run the Vue client at this port in development mode with automatic reloading.
-The API server will still run at `http://localhost:8000`, but the client will use `http://localhost:8000/api/` as the base URL for API calls.
+The API server will still run at `http://localhost:8000`
+with automatic reloading, but the client will use `http://localhost:8000/api/` as the base URL for API calls.